Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <slotqueue-refresh-enqueue>

 `refreshEnqueue`'s responsibility is to refresh the timestamp stores in the enqueuer's slot to potentially notify the dequeuer of its newly-enqueued element.
+It first reads the current front element (line 10).
+If the SPSC is empty, the new timestamp is set to `MAX_TIMESTAMP`, otherwise, the front element's timestamp (line 11).
 If it finds that the front element's timestamp is different from the timestamp `ts` it returns `true` immediately (line 9-13).
-Otherwise, it reads its slot's old timestamp (line 14) and re-reads the current front element in the SPSC (line 16).
-If the SPSC is empty, the new timestamp is set to `MAX_TIMESTAMP`, otherwise, the front element's timestamp (line 17).
-Note that `refreshEnqueue` immediately succeeds if the new timestamp is different from the timestamp `ts` of the element it enqueues (line 19).
+Otherwise, it reads its slot's old timestamp (line 14) and re-reads the current front element in the SPSC (line 16) to update the new timstamp.
+Note that similar to line 13, `refreshEnqueue` immediately succeeds if the new timestamp is different from the timestamp `ts` of the element it enqueues (line 19).
 Otherwise, it tries to CAS its slot's timestamp with the new timestamp (line 20).

 The dequeuer operations are given as follows.